 CHARGE syndrome is caused by a mutation (change) in the CHD7 gene (piece of DNA).
-In most cases, the mutation happens at random.
+In most cases, the change happens at random.
+In a few families, there are more than one affected child in the family.
 CHARGE syndrome is not caused by anything you or your partner did.

 - Weak muscle tone (hypotonia)